Awaab’s Law

 Why Black Spot Mould is a Priority

-How to Prevent & Treat Black Spot Mould
+How to Prevent and Treat Black Spot Mould

 Educate residents on everyday habits that reduce condensation, like using their extractor fans, drying clothes outdoors when possible, and heating rooms properly.